 The Indian Space Research Organisation has invited proposals for the development of indigenous technologies for sustained Indian human space program and space exploration.

-The Directorate of Human Space Programme of the city - headquartered ISRO has sought proposals for 18 tentative technology development areas.
+The city’s Directorate of Human Space Programme – headquartered ISRO has sought proposals for 18 tentative technology development areas.

 India’s first manned mission to space ‘Gaganyaan’ is planned around 2022.
 Four Indian Air Force fighter pilots are currently under training in Moscow and are likely to be potential candidates for the mission.

-July 15 has been fixed as the last date for submission of proposals in 18 areas which include radiation hazards characterization and mitigation techniques, space food and related technologies, human-robotic interfaces, environmental control, and life support systems, human psychology for long term missions and simulated gravity technologies.
+July 15 has been fixed as the last date for submission of proposals in 18 areas, including radiation hazards characterization and mitigation techniques, space food and related technologies, human-robotic interfaces, environmental control, and life support systems, human psychology for long term missions and simulated gravity technologies.